Should you put bedding in the horse trailer?

 YES to shavings in the trailer:

 - Traction and cushion.
 Simple.
 There’s no situation for me that would warrant putting a horse in a trailer without shavings.
 A horse that slips in the trailer because of manure and urine will be beyond lucky if there are no major injuries.
 I have not found any research on the slipperiness of bare floors versus mats, but doesn’t it seem logical that bare floors are slicker?

 - Shavings or bedding also create some cushion – and for bare floors, this is a must.
 Riding down even the smoothest road can be jarring for your horse, some cushion is helpful.

 Damage to the trailer – see the rusty metal between the mat and the ramp?
 Manure landing spot.

 A happy medium?

-You can also use a fine shaving below, and cover with the larger flakes to up the absorbency and cover the dust.
+- You can also use fine shavings on a bottom layer, and cover with the larger flakes to up the absorbency and cover the dust.
 Spritzing the shavings with a hose before travel can help too.
 For an extra layer of dust reduction, soak any hay that’s in the manger or hay net to remove surface dust before you hit the road.

 Perhaps just enough shavings to do the job?